February 19 - May 11, 2018

-Advanced techniques – Laminate bending; steam bending; re-sawing and veneering; jig and fixture making; and more.
+Advanced techniques – Laminate bending, steam bending, coopering, working with shop-sawn and commercial veneer, jig making, and more.

 Surface preparation and finishing – Preparing wood with cutting tools, scrapers, and abrasives; choosing the right finish for the effect you want; application of finishes.

 Shop maintenance – Selection, tuning, and maintenance of woodworking machinery.